€106.960 The share price fell by -0.06 % 02/06/2023 13:57

 CONCESSIONS

 VINCI’s strategy for its Concessions business focuses on transport infrastructure.
 Like its concession contracts, this strategy is long-term.
 It aims to diversify, renew and internationalise the Group’s mix of concessions and extend the average maturity of its portfolio.
 VINCI’s fast growth in airport and motorway concessions since the 2000s, both in France and internationally, results from its steady implementation of this strategy.
+To achieve its aims, the Group harnesses its integrated expertise – as an investor and developer of projects, a designer and builder of infrastructure, and an infrastructure operator and maintenance provider – and combines this know-how with its partnership culture and experience collaborating with the local authorities and stakeholders in its ecosystems, sometimes as part of a consortium with other investors.

-Structural demand for mobility, along with the large investments needed to adapt transport infrastructure to low-carbon uses while reinforcing its climate resilience, will also deliver a long-term boost to transport infrastructure concessions.
+Structural demand for mobility, along with the large investments needed to adapt transport infrastructure to low-carbon uses while reinforcing its climate resilience, will deliver a long-term boost to transport infrastructure concessions.

 In all these sectors, new project development will benefit from synergies between the Concessions, Energy and Construction businesses, building on their areas of expertise and established presence in the targeted regions.